Exoplanets and Stellar Activity

 Under the general headline of stellar activity, my research interests can be summarised as follows:

-• Investigate numerical techniques to mitigate the effect of activity in radial velocity searches, to improve our capability at detecing a genuine planetary signal in a robust way.
+• Investigating numerical techniques to mitigate the effect of activity in radial velocity searches, to improve our capability at detecing a genuine planetary signal in a robust way

 To perform my studies, I mainly use spectropolarimetry in visible and near-infrared domain.
 This technique allows us to collect light in different polarisation states and model the stellar magnetic field by means of Zeeman-Doppler imaging.
 The properties derived from the magnetic field maps can then be adopted to, for instance, simulate stellar winds and star-planet interactions or develop methods to filter stellar activity signals.
 In this context, M dwarfs (that is cool, low-mass stars) represent exquisite laboratories because they can be extremely active and for long time scales.
 Typical instruments I analysed data from are: ESPaDOnS and SPIRou both at Canada-France-Hawaii Telescope (Mauna Kea, Hawaii, United States), and NEO-NARVAL at Telescope Bernard-Lyot (Pic du Midi, France).